 Inositol is most often used for

-Inositol refers to a group of molecules that are structurally similar to glucose and are involved in cellular signaling.
-A majority of inositol supplementation uses the myo-inositol form, as it is the most plentiful type of inositol found in the body.
-Low concentrations of myo-inositol is found in dietary foods, mainly bran and seeds.
+Inositol refers to a group of molecules (isomers) that are structurally similar to glucose and involved in cellular signaling.
+Inositol is synthesized in the human body, but is also obtained in the diet from foods like citrus fruits, bran, beans, nuts, and seeds.
+Inositol is also taken as a dietary supplement.
+The majority of inositol supplements contain the myo-inositol form, as it is the most plentiful type of inositol found in the body.

 - 1 2 3 4 5 6-cyclohexanehexol